Daniele-Gregori/ResourceFunctions/README.md

   * [TransformTabular](https://resources.wolframcloud.com/FunctionRepository/resources/TransformTabular/): transform simultaneously all columns of a tabular or a selection of them;

-* Functions for time-related computation:
+* Functions for system management:

   * [PauseUntil](https://resources.wolframcloud.com/FunctionRepository/resources/PauseUntil/): pause evaluation until a given time.